Carroll legislators vowed yesterday to fight the governor's decision to move a $53 million police training center from the county.

 The center would still be built, but at a different location chosen from a list submitted by a newly appointed search committee.

-Baltimore County officials contacted state police at the Pikesville headquarters yesterday to see how much land might be required for the training facility and to see if a site can be found in the county.
+Baltimore County officials contacted state police officials yesterday to see how much land might be needed for the facility and to see if a county site can be found.

-Michael H. Davis, a spokesman for County Executive C. A. Dutch Ruppersberger, said no one in the county was lobbying Glendening to change his mind and that county officials only learned about the decision when they read about it in The Sun yesterday.
+Michael H. Davis, a spokesman for County Executive C. A. Dutch Ruppersberger, said no one in the county was lobbying Glendening , and that officials only learned about the decision when they read about it in The Sun yesterday.

 Carroll legislators plan to meet with the Board of Public Works and to lobby the legislature on their cause.